 She is a longtime member of the American Society of Journalists and Authors and was the conference chair for ASJA’s 2017 Conference in NYC.
 She is also a member of the prestigious American Society of Magazine Editors.

 Estelle is a co-author of a best-selling beauty book and a contributor to several popular anthologies, including The ASJA Guide to Freelance Writing (St. Martin’s Press), What Do Mothers Need?
-Motherhood Activists and Scholars Speak Out on Maternal Empowerment for the 21st Century (Demeter Press) and Mothering Through the Darkness, SheWrites Press, 2015, as well as Love Her, Love Her Not: The Hillary Paradox.
-She has an essay in the forthcoming book How Does That Make You Feel?
-True Confessions on Therapy from Both Sides of the Couch (Seal Press, September 2016), that is getting rave reviews.
+Motherhood Activists and Scholars Speak Out on Maternal Empowerment for the 21st Century (Demeter Press) and Mothering Through the Darkness, SheWrites Press, 2015, as well as Love Her, Love Her Not: The Hillary Paradox and How Does That Make You Feel?
+True Confessions on Therapy from Both Sides of the Couch.

-Estelle is also a SheKnows Parenting Expert, as well as a 3-time BlogHer Voices of the Year, A 2015 and 2014 National Geographic Kids Insider, and an alumni of the inaugural New York City 2012 production of Listen to Your Mother.
+Estelle is a 3-time BlogHer Voices of the Year, and an alumni of the inaugural New York City 2012 production of Listen to Your Mother.